berkaydagdelen/HaberSitesi/README.md

 # HaberSitesi

 It is used as a news site.
-It can be used for accurate and new news. bootstrap, Javascript, Asp.Net technologies are used.
+It can be used for accurate and new news.
+Bootstrap, Javascript, Asp.Net technologies are used.

 ![1](https://user-images.githubusercontent.com/105209972/181255285-55fa06bb-f5c9-4fe4-919a-6efa2d4ce170.png)